A step-by-step guide to Freshdesk automation to send reminders on pending tickets

 Freshdesk pricing: What you need for automated reminders

-Here’s a quick look at their pricing and what you get:
+Here’s a quick look at their pricing as of 2026:

 PlanPrice (Billed Annually)Key Automation Features